thcyang/KV-Store/README.md

  ## Performance Evaluation
  ### Experimental Results
- - TCP maximum throughput for SET operation: our server can handle 1768 SET requests per second.
+ - TCP maximum throughput for SET operation:
+    Our server can handle 1768 SET requests per second.
- - The average latency for SET operation is 767192 ns.
+  The average latency for SET operation is 767192 ns.

  - TCP maximum throughput for GET operation:
-    out server can handle 1863 GET requests per second.
+    Our server can handle 1863 GET requests per second.
- - The average latency for GET operation is 831922 ns.
+ The average latency for GET operation is 831922 ns.

 ## Usage for telnet
 The TCP port number for our server is 5556.